abbeycity236/web-security-lab-on-portswigger/README.md

 ## What I Learned
 - How unprotected admin panels can be exploited.
 - Why it’s important to check source code for hidden functionality.
 - How privilege escalation works in practice.
 - Why developers need proper access control to secure applications.
----

-Would you like me to also add a short **“How to run/view”** section (like instructions for opening the PDF or browsi